Interior a priori estimates for supersolutions of fully nonlinear subelliptic equations under geometric conditions: Introduction

 Since the equality is attained when $X=Y$, one obtains

 By taking then $X=(D^2_\X u)^*$ we have

-Note that the previous operator is degenerate elliptic if written in Euclidean coordinates.
-However, the previous announced results turn out to be new even for general linear subelliptic equations of the form $G((D^2_\X u)^*)=\mathrm{Tr}(A(x)D^2_\X u)^*)$ where $A$ satisfies $\lambda I_m\leq A\leq \Lambda I_m$ and has bounded measurable entries, and, finally, apply to any Carnot group.\\
+Note that the previous operator is degenerate elliptic if expressed in Euclidean coordinates.
+However, the previous announced results turn out to be new even for general linear subelliptic equations of the form $G((D^2_\X u)^*)=\mathrm{Tr}(A(x)D^2_\X u)^*)$, where $A$ satisfies $\lambda I_m\leq A\leq \Lambda I_m$ and has bounded measurable entries, and, finally, apply to any Carnot group.\\

 Some comments on the results are now in order.
-Though the (geometric) a priori requirement on the solution could appear strong (and thus the consequent estimate conditional), the procedure we are going to implement allows to conclude the estimate for semisolutions, and not only for solutions.
-Indeed, $W^{2,q}$ estimates are typically obtained for solutions to uniformly elliptic PDEs (which indicates a two-side analytic control on the problem, since, roughly speaking, $G=f$ with $|f|\leq C$ means $-C\leq G\leq C$), while here we replace a control from one-side coming from the equation (e.g. from below, thus solutions become supersolutions) with a geometric assumption.
-In fact, requiring a convexity-type assumption leads to an a priori control from below and it seems a correct replacement of the removed one-side analytic bound. \\ We also mention that the study of convexity and regularity properties related to semisolutions has a central role.
-We refer for the former to the papers by O. Alvarez, J.-M. Lasry and P.-L. Lions \cite{ALL} and P.-L. Lions and M. Musiela \cite{LM}, and the references therein.
-As for the latter, we refer to \cite{C91} concerning, in particular, the question of regularity of the convex envelope of viscosity solutions to the inequality $\mathcal{M}^-_{\lambda,\Lambda}(D^2u)\leq f$ when $f\in L^\infty$, which in turn is a key step to deduce the ABP maximum principle \cite{CC}.
-Moreover, other than the previous motivations, this seems the first (a priori) regularity result concerning fully nonlinear subelliptic equations in higher-order spaces (see also \cite{Manfredi} and \cite{FV} for related estimates in lower-regularity spaces), where mostly qualitative properties have been studied, cf \cite{BG_lio2ade,BGlio122,BMmonge} and the references therein.\\ We also prove, as a further step towards a possible development of a regularity theory for fully nonlinear subelliptic equations, that $W^{2,q}_\X$ estimates for the uniformly subelliptic equation
+Though the (geometric) a priori requirement on the solution could appear strong (and thus the consequent estimate conditional to the geometric bound), the procedure we are going to implement allows to conclude the estimate for semisolutions, and not only for solutions.
+Indeed, $W^{2,q}$ estimates are typically obtained for solutions to uniformly elliptic PDEs (which indicates a two-side analytic control on the problem, since, roughly speaking, $G=f$ with $|f|\leq C$ means $-C\leq G\leq C$).
+Indeed, classical results for the Poisson equation show that if $u$ solves $\Delta u=f\in L^\infty$, i.e. $-C_f\leq \Delta u\leq C_f$ for some $C_f>0$, then $u\in C^{1,\alpha}\cap W^{2,q}$ and the following estimates hold